-- Can.
-1354 § 1.
-Besides those who are enumerated in cann.
-1355-1356, all who can dispense from a law which is supported by a penalty, or excuse from a precept which threatens a penalty, can also remit the penalty itself. - § 2.
-Moreover, a law or precept which establishes a penalty can also grant to others the power of remitting the penalty. - § 3.
-If the Apostolic See has reserved the remission of a penalty to itself or to others, the reservation is to be strictly interpreted. - Can.
-1355 § 1.
-Provided it is not reserved to the Apostolic See, a penalty established by law which is ferendae sententiae and has been imposed, or which is latae sententiae and has been declared, can be remitted by the following: - 1° the Ordinary who initiated the judicial proceedings to impose or declare the penalty, or who by a decree, either personally or through another, imposed or declared it; - 2° the Ordinary of the place where the offender actually is, after consulting the Ordinary mentioned in n.
-1, unless because of extraordinary circumstances this is impossible. - § 2.
-Provided it is not reserved to the Apostolic See, a penalty established by law which is latae sententiae and has not yet been declared can be remitted by the following: - 1° the Ordinary in respect of his subjects; - 2° the Ordinary of the place also in respect of those actually in his territory or of those who committed the offence in his territory; - 3° any Bishop, but only in the course of sacramental confession. - Can.
-1356 § 1.
-A ferendae or a latae sententiae penalty established in a precept not issued by the Apostolic See, can be remitted by the following: - 1° the author of the precept; - 2° the Ordinary who initiated the judicial proceedings to impose or declare the penalty, or who by a decree, either personally or through another, imposed or declared it; - 3° the Ordinary of the place where the offender actually is. - § 2.
+- 1. In addition to the persons listed in cann.
+1355-1356, all who can dispense from a law which includes a penalty or who can exempt from a precept which threatens a penalty can also remit that penalty. - §2.
+Moreover, a law or precept which establishes a penalty can also give the power of remission to others. - §3.
+If the Apostolic See has reserved the remission of a penalty to itself or to others, the reservation must be interpreted strictly

+§1.
+Provided that the penalty has not been reserved to the Apostolic See, the following can remit an imposed or declared penalty established by law:

+- 1° the Ordinary who initiated the judicial proceedings to impose or declare the penalty, or who by a decree, either personally or through another, imposed or declared it; 2° the Ordinary of the place where the offender actually is, after consulting the Ordinary mentioned in n.
+1, unless because of extraordinary circumstances this is impossible - §2. §2.
+Provided it is not reserved to the Apostolic See, a penalty established by law which is latae sententiae and has not yet been declared can be remitted by the following: - 1° the Ordinary in respect of his subjects; 2° the Ordinary of the place also in respect of those actually in his territory or of those who committed the offence in his territory; 3° any Bishop, but only in the course of sacramental confession.

+- §1.
+A ferendae or a latae sententiae penalty established in a precept not issued by the Apostolic See, can be remitted by the following: - 1° the author of the precept - 2° the Ordinary who initiated the judicial proceedings to impose or declare the penalty, or who by a decree, either personally or through another, imposed or declared it; - 3° the Ordinary of the place where the offender actually is. - §2.
 Before the remission is granted, the author of the precept, or the one who imposed or declared the penalty, is to be consulted, unless because of extraordinary circumstances this is impossible.